-UNIV 100/101/102/105 University Success Course:
+FIRST YEAR COMMON SHARED EXPERIENCES UNIV 100/101/102/105 University Success Course

 This course serves as the nucleus of the First Year Experience and offers a global, comprehensive and personalized approach to student success through a customized textbook, stimulating lectures, success seminars and workshops, action research, leadership development, library initiatives, and community service.
-Special features include implementation of the Quality Enhancement Plan, the First Year Summer Reading Project, and the College Success Factors Index.
+Special features include implementation of the Quality Enhancement Plan, the First Year Summer Reading Project, and local assessments.